JamesBracken/Ember-Ash/readme.md

 ![Add menu button](./static/images/readme/add-menu-icon.PNG)

 Using this add button, admins are easily able to add menu items.
 The add icon is only visible to admins so regular users are unable to add menu items.
-Admin only need to fill out the following form and items are instantly added to the lunch or dinner menu.
+Admins only need to fill out the following form and items are instantly added to the lunch or dinner menu.

 **Add menu item page**